Kuei Chih-Hung: Shaw Brothers career

 The Teahouse, about an immigrant restaurant owner trying to protect his family from juvenile gangs, takes a scathing look at the criminal justice system in Hong Kong and is considered one of Kuei's landmark works.
 The film is also a strong example of Kuei's penchant for eschewing studio sets for the realistic immediacy of urban locations, vividly depicting the harsh environment of lower-class immigrant life.
 It was followed by a hit sequel in 1975, Big Brother Cheng, with kung fu star Kuan Tai Chen reprising the eponymous role.
 Kuei transcended the tired revenge tropes of many action sequels, making Big Brother Cheng a compelling and uncompromising examination of crime, juvenile delinquency and social injustice.

-Though Kuei's contributions to Hong Kong cinema have often been neglected in recent decades, one film in particular ensured that he would enjoy a devoted cult audience for many years to come.
-Reaching new extremes in graphic sex and violence, the horror movie The Killer Snakes, is still considered one of Kuei's most notorious and controversial pictures.
-The plot centers on a young man's special powers with venomous snakes, which allow him to take revenge on those who have wronged him.
-Several over-the-top scenes of S&M sex and of course lethal snake attacks earned The Killer Snakes its following as a midnight movie classic and to some degree, cemented Kuei's reputation as a maverick filmmaker.
+Kuei gained a cult following from The Killer Snakes, a horror movie about a young man who has special powers with venomous snakes, which allow him to take revenge on those who have wronged him.
+Several over-the-top scenes of S&M sex and lethal snake attacks earned The Killer Snakes its following as a midnight movie classic and to some degree, cemented Kuei's reputation as a maverick filmmaker.
 The movie is also noteworthy for actor Kam Kwok-Leung's crazily committed performance and the use of hundreds of live poisonous snakes.